-We exited the Lanier Apparel business in Fiscal 2021 and thus there was no gross profit in the First Quarter of Fiscal 2022.
-We do not expect any gross profit related to the Lanier Apparel business in future periods.
-The First Quarter of Fiscal 2021 included the gross profit impact of net sales as we were exiting the business, including the impact in cost of goods sold related to Lanier Apparel exit charges, as disclosed in the prior year.
-Refer to our consolidated financial statements and Management Discussion and Analysis in our Fiscal 2021 Form 10-K for additional information about the Lanier Apparel exit
+We exited the Lanier Apparel business in Fiscal 2021 and thus there was no gross profit in the Second Quarter of Fiscal 2022.
+The Second Quarter of Fiscal 2021 included the gross profit impact of net sales as we were exiting the business, as well as a reduction in inventory markdowns associated with the exit of Lanier Apparel.